alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 Categories are a way to make blog posts accessible by topic while retaining the navigation structure based on chronology within each category listing.
-Use categories when there is a limited set of non-overlapping categories that your posts can be organised into.
+Use categories when there is a limited set of non-overlapping categories that you can categorize your posts into.

 Categories appear in the main navigation, so are directly accessible from there.
 This implies that there are relatively few categories as otherwise the